nautobot/nautobot/nautobot/docs/installation/migrating-from-netbox.md

     Primary key (aka ID) fields are no longer auto-incrementing integers and are now randomly-generated UUIDs.

 Database keys are now defined as randomly-generated [Universally Unique Identifiers](https://tools.ietf.org/html/rfc4122.html) (UUIDs) instead of integers, protecting against certain classes of data-traversal attacks.

+### Merge of UserConfig data into User model

+There is no longer a distinct `UserConfig` model; instead, user configuration and preferences are stored directly on the `User` model under the key `config_data`.